 1.3 Research Questions

-Central Questions
+Main Research Question:

-This phenomenological study is grounded on the central question, What is the essence of the lived experiences of special education teachers in Bacoor City, Cavite, regarding adaptive instructional materials and assistive technologies in the educational progress of learners with disabilities?
+This phenomenological study is grounded on the central question: What is the essence of the lived experiences of special education teachers in Bacoor City, Cavite, regarding adaptive instructional materials and assistive technologies in the educational progress of learners with disabilities?

-Corollary Questions
+Specific Research Questions:

-In this undertaking, the researcher was guided by the following corollary questions:
+In this undertaking, the researcher was guided by the following specific questions:

 How do special education teachers describe their most significant experiences regarding adaptive instructional materials and assistive technologies?